 - Marry Jon Bon Jovi

 Over time, I learned.
 My checklist needed some adjusting.
 But I still, you know, yearned.
-I imagined what a perfect wife you would be.
+I imagined what a perfect wife I would be.
 I was going to have an amazing career.
 I was going to be the Indian Connie Chung.
 I dreamed about the perfect husband I would have.
 How I would look as I tossed my smiling children into the air, believing that the still developing Polaroid image matched what I envisioned.
 And so what if I took some poetic license?
 The future had a few great things in store for me.

 Namely, “Pilates” and “Brazilian Blowouts.”